Historic Churches of Buckinghamshire

 The remains of most of the wall at the back of the churchyard, in 2016.

-The plinth of what was the long 9 bay section of the wall, in 2016.
+The plinth of the long 9 bay section of the wall, in 2016.

 Historic Churches of Buckinghamshire